Cpymadtools

 Get the Lebedev beam sizes (horizontal and vertical) at the provided LHC ip.

-• ip (int) -- the IP to get the sizes at.
+• ip (int) -- The IP to get the beam sizes at.

-• geom_emit_x (float) -- the horizontal geometrical emittance to use for the calculation.
-If not provided, will look for the values of the geometric_emit_x variable in MAD-X.
+• gemitt_x (float, optional) -- The horizontal geometrical emittance to use for the calculation.
+If not provided, the value of the geometric_emit_x variable in MAD-X will be used.

-• geom_emit_y (float) -- the vertical geometrical emittance to use for the calculation.
-If not provided, will look for the values of the geometric_emit_y variable in MAD-X.
+• gemitt_y (float, optional) -- The vertical geometrical emittance to use for the calculation.
+If not provided, the value of the geometric_emit_y variable in MAD-X will be used.

 Example